davidbailey/TransportSim/README.md

 1. python/peopleModel   - generates people (origins and destinations)
 2. python/routeModel    - generates a route for each person (polylines)
-3. scala/simulation     - simulates all the people moving
+3. scala/simulation     - simulates all the people moving; sends views to queue as producer
-4. http://localhost     - view the models and simulations (openlayers + scalatra REST API)
+4. http://localhost     - view the models and simulations from queue (openlayers + scalatra REST API)

 Documentation:
 Time is always in seconds.